froberge/jersey-product-service/README.md

-# MenuService
+# ProductService

-This is a java service that is use return the menu for the apps, such as the CoffeeShop app.
+This is a java service that is use to interact with the product of a given company or shop.

 #Here how to [contribute](CONTRIBUTING.md)

 This is a maven project so just import in your favorite IDE and it should work.